A fast algorithm for finding a short generator of a principal ideal of $\mathbb{Q}(\zeta_{p^s})$: PIP and -SVP in with precomputation

 In Section~\ref{sec:q_desc}, we showed how to compute the PIP in heuristic subexponential time $2^{O(n^{1/2+ \varepsilon})}$.
 This provides an attack against schemes relying on the hardness of finding a short generator of a principal ideal such as~\cite{fre_smart,mult_maps}.
 Also, according to~\cite{CVP_cyclo}, the size of a short generator of $I$ resulting from the BDD algorithm on the log-unit lattice is within $e^{O(\sqrt{n})}$ of the first minima of the ideal lattice $I$.
 Moreover, it was recently conjectured~\cite{Stickelberger} that for most fields $\Q(\zeta)$, any ideal of $\OO_{\Q(\zeta)}$ was within a short enough ideal multiple from a principal ideal.
 Therefore, solutions to the PIP in $\OO_{\Q(\zeta)}$ yields solution to $\gamma$-SVP in ideals of $\OO_{\Q(\zeta)}$ for $\gamma \in e^{O(\sqrt{n})}$.
 Since the methods of Section~\ref{sec:q_desc} run in heuristic subexponential time $2^{O(n^{1/2+ \varepsilon})}$, this does not offer a better trade-off than using a BKZ reduction with block size in $O(\sqrt{n})$.

-In this section, we show how to leverage a subexponential precomputation to solve all instances of $\gamma$-SVP in ideals of $\OO_{\Q(\zeta_N)}$ for $N = p^s$ and $\gamma \in e^{O(\sqrt{n})}$ in time better than $2^{O(\sqrt{n})}$, thus achieving a better trade-off than the BKZ reduction.
-To the best of our knowledge, this is the first time a method for solving $\gamma$-SVP beats the BKZ time/approximation trade-off even with a precomputation on the field.
+In this section, we show how to leverage a subexponential precomputation to find a short generator of ideals of $\OO_{\Q(\zeta_N)}$ for $N = p^s$ in time better than $2^{O(\sqrt{n})}$.
+As these short generators are solutions to $\gamma$-SVP for $\gamma \in e^{O(\sqrt{n})}$ , we thus achieve a better trade-off than the BKZ reduction.
+To the best of our knowledge, this is the first time a classica method for solving $\gamma$-SVP beats the BKZ time/approximation trade-off even with a precomputation on the field.
 The general idea is to use the ideal class group computation given by Algorithm~\ref{alg:class_group} with a larger factor base bound $B$.
 This gives us a basis for all relations between the prime ideals of norm less than $B$.
 Then given an input ideal $I$, we first compute $\alpha$ and $\qg_1,\cdots,\qg_k$ such that $I = (\alpha)\prod_i\qg_i$ with $\Nm(\qg_i)\leq B$, and then we solve the PIP problem for $\prod_i\qg_i$.
 The larger the smoothness bound $B$ is, the more expensive the precomputation gets.
-Meanwhile all subsequent PIP resolutions using this precomputation get faster since their run time is dominated by the decomposition in $\Cl(\OK)$ of $I$ as a product of ideals of norm bounded by $B$. \begin{enumerate} \item Precomputation: Given $B$, find a basis for the lattice $\mathcal{L}$ of vectors $(e_i)_{i\leq k}$ such that $\prod_i \qg_i^{e_i}$ for the $\Nm(\qg_i)\leq B$. \item Decomposition: Given $I$ and $B$, find $(\qg_i)_{i\leq k}$ and $\alpha\in K$ such that $I = (\alpha)\prod_i \qg_i^{e_i}$. \item Resolution: Given the decomposition of $I$ and $\mathcal{L}$, find a solution of $\gamma$-SVP for $I$. \end{enumerate}
+Meanwhile all subsequent PIP resolutions using this precomputation get faster since their run time is dominated by the decomposition in $\Cl(\OK)$ of $I$ as a product of ideals of norm bounded by $B$. \begin{enumerate} \item Precomputation: Given $B$, find a basis for the lattice $\mathcal{L}$ of vectors $(e_i)_{i\leq k}$ such that $\prod_i \qg_i^{e_i}\sim (1)$ for the $\Nm(\qg_i)\leq B$. \item Decomposition: Given a principal idea; $I$ and $B$, find $(\qg_i)_{i\leq k}$ and $\alpha\in K$ such that $I = (\alpha)\prod_i \qg_i^{e_i}$. \item Resolution: Given the decomposition of $I$ and $\mathcal{L}$, find a solution of $\gamma$-SVP for $I$. \end{enumerate}

 \paragraph{\textbf{Precomputation step}}